f3d-app/f3d/doc/user/06-CONFIGURATION_FILE.md

 Organize these options by block using a regular expression, glob, or exact match for each block to provide different default values for the different filetypes.
-For more on glob and exact matching see the [Glob and Exact Matching section](#glob-and-exact-matching).
+For more on glob and exact matching see the [Glob and exact matching section](#glob-and-exact-matching).

 A command-line option overrides similar options set in any config files.